NagypalMarton/DeepLearning_Assignment-Disgenet/README.md

 df = pd.read_csv("GDA_df_processed.csv")
 ```

-This function generates a cleaned and encoded dataset called `GDA_df_processed.csv`, which is ready for use in the model.
 To prepare the data in graph format for the model, initialize the dataset with the `GDADataset` class.
 This will structure the disease-gene data for graph-based analysis:

 ```python
 from data_module import GDADataset